HotRAP: Hot Record Retention and Promotion for LSM-trees with Tiered Storage: Design Implementation

 \textbf{Eviction}.
-If the hot set size or the physical size of \ralt{} exceeds the limit, \ralt{} scans all the data and calculates a score threshold to evict 10\% records.
-It evicts those with scores smaller than the score threshold.
-Since the records in \ralt{} are sorted by key, not by score, we cannot get the threshold directly.
-Instead, we use an approximation algorithm to estimate it.
-The steps of the algorithm are shown in Figure~\ref{fig:ralt-eviction-sample}.
+If the hot set size or the physical size of \ralt{} exceeds the limit, \ralt{} evicts $\beta$ records.
+Ideally, we would like to set a score threshold and evict access records with scores smaller than it.
+However, since the records in \ralt{} are sorted by key, not by score, it is non-trivial to determine a proper threshold.
+Instead, we use an approximate approach.